-Gitsign implements keyless Sigstore to sign Git commits with a valid OpenID identity.
+Gitsign implements keyless Sigstore to sign Git commits with a valid OpenID Connect identity.
 In practice, that means you won’t need GPG keys and a complicated setup in order to sign your Git commits.
 After installing and configuring Gitsign within your project and signing your commits, you will be redirected to a browser window to authenticate with a supported OpenID provider, such as GitHub or Google.
 Signing details will then be stored in Rekor for subsequent verification.

 Gitsign can be installed via the Go installer, with Homebrew, or with one of the

 .rpm formats for Debian and Fedora systems, respectively.
 Check the

 Once configured, you can sign commits as usual with

-git commit -s:
+git commit -S (or

 This will redirect you through the Sigstore Keyless flow to authenticate and sign the commit.